-Learn how culture uses our primitive instincts to control our lives, and what you can do to minimize its influence.
+Learn how culture uses our primitive instincts to control our lives and what you can do to minimize its influence.

-The monkey brain, the reptilian, and lizard brain are all terms that describe the most primitive aspects of our minds.
+The monkey brain, the reptilian, and the lizard brain are all terms that describe the most primitive aspects of our minds.
 This function of the brain is something we have in common with many living things.
 We can locate these three functions.

-What Does The Monkey Brain Do?
+What Does Our Monkey Brain Do?

 We can never do away with the monkey or reptilian brain.
 It’s imperative to our existence.
 Our “fight, flight, or freeze” reaction mode is vital to our survival.
 Here we store the blueprint of things that may be potentially harmful.
-When something that fits the harmful blueprint, we react immediately.
+When something fits the harmful blueprint, we react immediately.

 Environmental and Cultural Influences

-The culture has a profound effect on how the reptilian brain responds to stimuli.
-Therefore, it is important to understand how to identify and repair harmful or ineffective programming.
+The culture profoundly affects how the reptilian brain responds to stimuli.
+Therefore, it is crucial to understand how to identify and repair harmful or ineffective programming.

 Misuse of Our Monkey Brain

-These systems are a rebranding of earlier Egyptian, Babylonian, Persian and Assyrian mystery religions.
+These systems are a rebranding of earlier Egyptian, Babylonian, Persian, and Assyrian mystery religions.
 They don’t want you to question the cultural narrative they provide.
 You are their customer.
 They add programming to the primitive mind that is unhealthy.

 How Group hypnosis Affects the Monkey Brain